Stylesoftware/Repo1/README.md

 Add the two files in this GIT (TOP.v and constrains.cst) to your FPGA project.

 ### Literature
-Search for the "Gowin FIFO User guide", there are no code examples ofcourse, but the waveform charts help.
+Search for the "Gowin FIFO User guide".